 That’s it about the changes in the new Riskometer tool for mutual funds.

 Before the Risk-o-meter’s current 6-level avatar, it was a 5-level Riskometer.
-And before that, it was a color-codes based risk tool (it had 3 colours blue, yellow and brown representing low, medium and high levels of risks).
-After July 2015, SEBI had replaced the depiction of mutual fund risks using colour codes by a pictorial meter popularly named Riskometer.
+And before that, it was a color-codes-based risk tool (it had 3 colors blue, yellow and brown representing low, medium and high levels of risks).
+After July 2015, SEBI had replaced the depiction of mutual fund risks using color codes by a pictorial meter popularly named Riskometer.

 But all said and done, is looking at Risk-o-meter sufficient to select the right mutual fund schemes for your investments?